Phone Carrier Lookup API: Detect Line Type, Carrier & Porting Status in Real-Time

 Use CaseWhy Carrier Data Is Needed

-SMS marketingConfirm mobile line type; avoid sending SMS to landlines
+SMS marketingConfirm mobile line type; avoid sending SMS to landlines or VoIP

 TCPA complianceSeparate mobile from landline before using auto-dialers